John S. McCain III

 What trainings are you offering right now?

 We offer a suite of four trainings: Understanding Conflict and Planning for Successful Collaboration, Crafting Collaborative Solutions to Environmental Conflicts, Collaboration with Native Nations and Tribal Consultation, and Collaboration in NEPA.
-You can find more information about current trainings open for registration here: Open Trainings.
+You can find more information about current trainings open for registration here: Available Trainings.
 We open registration for new trainings regularly and encourage you to check back for new information.

 Who do I contact to get more information on which courses may be right for me?